Budget Your Backlog

 • Engineering/Maintenance

-Roadmap backlog items are those things that are visible bits of work you want communicated to your customers and outlines a plan for your product.
-It is also ok if those things have dates that are associated with the timing of releases.
+Roadmap backlog items are visible bits of work you want to communicate to your customers and outline a plan for your product.
+It is also okay if those things have dates associated with the timing of releases.

-Minor enhancements are those items that are quick wins for your customers that they (or you) don't know they want yet.
-It's a hallway conversation where you hear a customer say, "man I really wish the product did this".
+Minor enhancements are items that are quick wins for your customers that they (or you) don't know they want yet.
+It’s a hallway conversation where you hear a customer say, "Man, I really wish the product did this."
 You take it to the team and find that it is a small cost, so you put it in to delight your customers.
-It can also be feedback loops that you are building in to your budget.
+Minor enhancements can also be feedback loops that you are building into your budget.

 Defects, well, are defects.
 We want the team to strive for zero known defects as part of being "done", but the reality is that you will never have zero-defect software.
 It is an asymptotic goal.
 Strive for it, but also face reality that the customer will inevitably find bugs that we did not and we need to react quickly to resolve them.
 Let's capture that spend as part of our budget.

-The last one and a little more nebulous is the Engineering and Maintenance category.
+The last category, and a little more nebulous, is the Engineering and Maintenance category.
 Every line of code probably costs your system money to maintain.
 You can't write a new feature or product and simply walk away.
 It takes time to ensure the system is running optimally and that we build in time for the team to take care of the system periodically.
-This means upgrading that 3rd party tool, refactoring the system to use the new framework, etc...
-While the Product Owner owns the prioritization of the backlog, they should not do this in a vacuum.
-The development team should periodically bring these kinds of backlog items to negotiate budget.
+This means upgrading that 3rd party tool, refactoring the system to use the new framework, etc While the Product Owner owns the prioritization of the backlog, they should not do this in a vacuum.
+The development team should periodically bring these kinds of backlog items to negotiate the budget.

-Once you actually look at where your team's are spending their time, you can start understanding what is going well (or what is not going well) and ensure we are accounting for all the types of work beyond new features.
-This will help you manage your budget much better by telling each "Story Point" where to go and every Story Point has a name.
+Once you actually look at where your team is spending its time, you can start understanding what is going well (or what is not going well) and ensure we are accounting for all the types of work beyond new features.
+This will help you manage your budget much better by telling each "Story Point" where to go, and every Story Point has a name.

 Related Articles